LeTanque/letanque/README.md

 - You can always save one week of planning by spending 3 weeks in additional development time.
 - We write code for humans, not machines.
 - The future you get is the future that you were a part of building; so take ownership and build it.

-What I'm into lately:
-- Hatch front end development.
-- Learning from some of the most talented people I've ever met.